Thunder in the Pines

-Thunder in the Pines is a 1948 American Western film directed by Robert Edwards and starring George Reeves and Ralph Byrd.
-The film was shot in sepia tone.
+Thunder in the Pines is a 1948 American comedy-adventure film directed by Robert Edwards (a pseudonym for Robert Gordon) and starring George Reeves and Ralph Byrd.
+The film was shot in Sepiatone.
 It was executive produced by Robert L. Lippert.

+Plot

 Production

-Reeves and Byrd and producer William Stephens had just made Jungle Goddess for Lippert and were signed for this follow up, originally called Green Goddess.
-Filming started 15 August 1948.
+Reeves and Byrd and producer William Stephens had just made Jungle Goddess for Lippert and were signed for this follow up, originally called Green Gold.
 It was reported the film would be the first of 12 movies Stephens would make for Lippert "which is a hearty assignment for a moviemaker but apparently Stephens has a formula for production", according to the Los Angeles Times.

-Filming started 15 August 1948.
-It was shot at Nassour Studios.
+Filming started in early September, 1948, at Nassour Studios.